peaceroad/p7d-markdown-it-p-captions/README.md

 // <p class="f-img"><span class="f-img-label">Figure 1<span class="f-img-label-joint">.</span></span> A caption.</p>
 ```

+First, the strings listed in the table below are required as the first string of a paragraph to be determined as a caption.

 | class attribute value | Character string at the beginning of a paragraph (uppercase or lowercase) |
 | ---- | ---- |
 | `caption-img` | fig, figure, illust, photo, 図, イラスト, 写真 |